saba-sh80/FoodIe/README.md

 Foodie is a frontend restaurant website for a fast-food business, built as a personal portfolio project.

-The project was originally created as one of my early frontend projects using HTML, CSS, and Bootstrap.
+The project was originally created as one of my early frontend projects using HTML, CSS, and Bootstrap 5.
 After gaining more experience and revisiting the project about a year or two later, I decided to rebuild it from scratch using a more modern frontend stack.

 The current version is being refactored and rebuilt with React, TypeScript, and Tailwind CSS v4, with a focus on writing cleaner, more reusable, and maintainable frontend code.